The Bankrate promise

 Keep using the student card for a while

 If you like the rewards and benefits your student credit card offers, you can simply keep using it.
-While student credit cards generally don’t stack up well against top rewards credit cards, there are some, such as the Bank of America® Unlimited Cash Rewards Credit Card for Students, that offer solid value.
+While student credit cards generally don’t stack up well against top rewards credit cards, there are some, such as the Discover it® Student Cash Back card, that offer solid value.

-This approach can also be a good option if you want to avoid the credit implications of opening a new credit card—the hard inquiry on your credit report and creation of a new account can temporarily hurt your credit score.
+This approach can also be a good option if you want to avoid the credit implications of opening a new credit card — the hard inquiry on your credit report and the creation of a new account can temporarily hurt your credit score.
 You may even consider it while you figure out which credit card is best for you.

 But sticking with your student credit card for too long can do more harm than good.
 Student cards typically have lower credit limits than standard credit cards.
 Depending on how you use the card, you could have a high credit utilization ratio, which can damage your credit score.
 Now that you’ve started establishing your credit history, you may qualify for a card with a higher limit.